Xenko/BeachBall/README.md

 ### Version 3.2

 #### Bug Fixes
+* Redundakitty autoclicker will now work when the redundakitty spawns in the Discoveries and Momuments/Glass Monuments tabs.
+* Discovery and Monuments menus should now toggle correctly when RK Finder/AutoClicker is enabled.

+### Version 3.2

+#### Bug Fixes
 * Fixed syntax in Bookmark loader (missing semi-colon).
 * Fixed minor error in setting auto click CPS change rate dialogue.
 * Fixed Beach Auto Click so it should keep going after ninja stealth streak.